Mmark94/SCRaMbLE-SIM/README.md

 The SCRaMbLE population simulator can be used to study the SCRaMbLEd population structure.

 So far, we have modelled and simulated evolution through a single genome/chromosome that keeps accumulating SCRaMbLE events.
-However, a different approach consists of modelling and simulating the dynamics of an entire SCRaMbLE population where each cell has a different number of SEs and cells share common ancestors and, therefore, some SEs.
+However, a different approach consists of modelling and simulating the dynamics of an entire SCRaMbLE population where each cell has a different number of SCRaMbLE events (SEs) and cells share common ancestors and, therefore, some SEs.

 Here we simulated a SCRaMbLE experiment where the Cre recombinase gene is placed under a daughter-specific promoter, and it is expressed only in the daughter cell but not in the mother cell (Lindstrom & Gottschling, 2009).
 Therefore, at each generation, the cells replicate, and only the daughter cells undergo an x number of SCRaMbLE events.